hendersontrent/catchEmAll/README.md

 ## Hex sticker

-The current hex sticker is merely a placeholder - a design more aligned with highly comparative time-series analysis is coming soon.
+The current hex sticker is merely a placeholder - a more professional one is coming soon\!